rslint/rslint/docs/rules/errors/no-await-in-loop.md

 -->
 # no-await-in-loop

-Disallow await inside of loop.
+Disallow await inside of loops.

 You may want to `await` a promise until it is fulfilled or rejected, inside of loops.
-In such cases, to take performance advantages of concurrency with async operations, you should be careful __not__ to `await` in each iteration; otherwise your async operations would be executed in serial.
+In such cases, to take full advantage of concurrency, you should __not__ `await` the promise in every iteration, otherwise your async operations will be executed serially.
 Generally it is recommended that you create all promises, then use `Promise.all` for them.
 This way your async operations will be performed concurrently.